The Village: Dublin's Best Park, Farmers Market & A Beach Walk

 We start in Raheny Village.
 Now I confidently can say no other guide to Dublin has ever recommended that you come to Raheny.
 At first glance, it might look like just another suburb.
 But that's exactly why it's special.
 This is real Dublin life, not the tourist version.

 These are the places I hunt for when I travel.
 Where locals actually live.
 What their houses look like.
 Village life unfolding from a coffee shop window.
-Give me this over shuffling past the Book of Kells with a hundred other tourists any day.
+Give me this over shuffling past the Book of Kells with two hundred other tourists any day.

 Food & Drinks In Raheny